shaibinc/AutoBGRemoverPerson/README.md

 Usage

-To use the library, simply create an instance of the BackgroundRemover class and call the removeBackground method, passing in the image or video frame you want to process.
-You will also need to pass in the context of your app and your API key.
+To use the library, simply create an instance of the BackgroundRemover class and call the removeBackground method, passing in the bitmap you want to process.

 Copy code
 ```